Admission Open Against Cancellation/Lapsed/Vacant Seats

 About

 Dr Anwar Alam completed his Ph.D from Jawaharlal Nehru University, New Delhi.
-He has more than 10 years of experience in research and 4 years in academic teaching.
+He has more than 15 years of experience in research and 4 years in academic teaching.
 His area of specialization is Nanoparticle based drug-targeting and Infectious biology.
-He was awarded the DBT- research Associateship for pursing research on Nanoparticle based delivery of drugs at IIT-Delhi.
-He worked as project Scientist at the ICMR-National Institute of Pathology (ICMR-NIP) and Department of Biochemical Engineering & Biotechnology, IIT-Delhi.
-He was awarded the “COVID warrior” for his services during COVID-19 as a member of ICMR-NIP core team for COVID-19 management, where he played key role in establishing central depot for disbursement for COVID-19 kits across India, established labs for sample testing and kit validation.
-He has been the team member in projects funded by DBT, DST and ICMR; and successfully completed four projects.
-The main thrust of research in these projects were to explore the epidemiology and multi-drug resistance of Tuberculosis using Next-generation Sequencing, develop new chemical entities including drug-repurposing and host directed therapies for Tuberculosis (TB).
+He earlier worked as project Scientist at the ICMR-National Institute of Pathology (ICMR-NIP) and Department of Biochemical Engineering & Biotechnology, IIT-Delhi.
+He was a member of ICMR-NIP core team for COVID-19 management, where he played key role in establishing central depot for disbursement for COVID-19 kits across India, established labs for sample testing and kit validation.
+For his exemplary work during COVID-19 pandemic, he was awarded the “COVID warrior” by the ICMR-NIP.
+He has successfully completed projects funded by GoI Agencies including DBT, DST and ICMR.
+The main thrust of research in these projects were to explore the epidemiology and multi-drug resistance of TB using Next-generation Sequencing, develop new chemical entities including drug-repurposing and host directed therapies for effective medical interventions.
 He is part of team that has developed a first-in class drug to target latent TB bacilli.
-Further testing of this drug for safety and dosing are underway.
-He is currently leading a team of researchers including post-doc Scientists in three extramural projects on Development of Biomarker for screening TB, AI ML based prediction of multi-drug resistance and testing of a low-cost field deployable tool for TB detection.
-Patents related to medicaments for treatment of infections caused by biofilm forming pathogens have been granted.
-His research group deciphered novel mutations causing Bedaquiline resistance in M.tb strains among patients in TB-hotspot regions of India.
-The research team has engineered recombinant multi-epitope vaccine expressing M.tb-exclusive immunodominant antigens.
-Preclinical study has shown that this vaccine elicits sustained T and B cell memory response as compared to conventional BCG vaccine.
+He is currently leading a team of researchers including post-doc Scientists in several extramural projects on Development of Biomarker for screening TB, AI ML based prediction of multi-drug resistance, testing of a low-cost field deployable tool for TB detection and Anti-microbial resistance.
+He has filed several more than 7 patents that includes medicaments for treatment of infections caused by biofilm forming pathogens and recombinant multi-epitope vaccines.

 Experience